 Acid reflux is the word used to describe what happens when the stomach contents – food (milk) and acid - come back up into the gullet or into the mouth.
 Most babies have a degree of reflux because the muscular valve at the end of their food pipe, which acts to keep food in the stomach, hasn’t developed properly yet.
 This means that when your baby’s stomach is full, milk can come back up.
 If he brings up small amounts of milk it’s called posseting.
 Babies often 'posset' a bit when burping, hence the use of muslins over the shoulder.

-This article highlights the general reflux symptoms and then goes on to discuss the differences between gastro-oesophageal reflux (GOR), gastro-oesophageal reflux disease (GORD) and silent reflux and then suggests ways in which you can help ease your baby's reflux.
+This article highlights the general reflux symptoms and then goes on to discuss the differences between gastro-oesophageal reflux (GOR), gastro-oesophageal reflux disease (GORD) and silent reflux in babies and then suggests ways in which you can help ease your baby's reflux.

 It’s only when strong acid from the baby’s stomach comes up into his oesophagus that it can be painful and this is not that common.
 During a baby’s first year, the muscular valve gradually gets stronger and better at keeping food down, so his chance of having reflux decreases.